Pelosi forecasts House OK of Senate’s $2.2T coronavirus aid plan

 Republicans won inclusion of an employee retention tax credit that's estimated to provide $50 billion to companies that retain employees on payroll and cover 50% of workers' paycheck up to $10,000.
 Companies would also be able to defer payment of the 6.2% Social Security payroll tax.

-For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+Most people who contract the new coronavirus have mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.

-In the United States, more than 69,000 people have been sickened and more than 1,000 have died.
+In the United States, more than 69,000 people have been sickened by the virus.

-Associated Press writers Matthew Daly, Alan Fram, Mary Clare Jalonick, Ricardo Alonso-Zaldivar and Padmananda Rama contributed to this report.
+Associated Press writers Matthew Daly, Mary Clare Jalonick, Ricardo Alonso-Zaldivar and Padmananda Rama contributed to this report.

 Copyright 2020 Associated Press.
 All rights reserved.